 - Test and optimize along the way.

-Use these checklist posts to make sure your website launch goes smoothly:
+Make sure to utilize the checklists in these articles to make sure your website launch goes smoothly:

 - The Complete WordPress Launch Checklist for Developers